secretstartups/handbook/business-technology/data-team/platform/ci-jobs/index.html.md

 Manual job to do a dry run of [Permifrost](https://gitlab.com/gitlab-data/permifrost/).

-#### 🧊 permifrost_automatic_spec_test
+#### 🧊 permifrost_manual_spec_test

-Triggered when there is a change to `permissions/snowflake/roles.yml`.
+Must be run at least once before any changes to `permissions/snowflake/roles.yml` are merged.
+Takes around 30 minutes to complete.

 Runs the `spec-test` cli of [Permifrost](https://gitlab.com/gitlab-data/permifrost/) to verify changes have been correctly configured in the database.

 #### yaml_validation